Norman Lacy: Assistant Minister of Education / Minister for Educational Services (1979-1982)

-Management educator (1982-1994)
+Management Educator (1982-1994)

 Norman Lacy was separated from his first wife in January 1982 and was divorced in 1983.
 Being removed from his young family and then losing his seat in Parliament in April 1982 presented Lacy with the darkest period of his life since the death of his mother in 1956.
 Living alone in The Avenue, Parkville in the neighbourhood of Ridley College where 20 years earlier he had commenced his theological studies, he wrestled with his loneliness and the loss of his family and career.
 It represented a personal crisis of identity, significance and purpose for which he had little support.

 After parliament, Lacy developed a career in management education and consulting.
 At this time, he was greatly influenced by his reading on technological change in particular Barry Jones book Sleepers, Wake!.
 In September 1982, he joined the Management Consulting Services division of Deloitte, Haskins and Sells, one of the 'big five' chartered accounting firms.
 Soon afterwards, in April 1983 he bought a home in Camberwell, Victoria and moved in.

 In October 1983, with the support of the firm, he took leave to study full-time at Durham Business School at Durham University in the north east of the United Kingdom.
 While at Durham, he was elected by his fellow students to the Board of Studies of the School.
 He used the position to encourage the School to establish the first information technology course for M.Sc.
 (Management) students.
 His masters dissertation was on "the perceptions of information technology professionals, their understanding of managerial decision-making and the role of the decision support system designer".
-He graduated as Master of Science (M.Sc.Management) in 1984.
+He graduated with a Master of Science (M.Sc.Management) in 1984.
 After returning to Australia from Durham, Lacy was appointed Manager, Corporate Communications at the new joint venture IBIS DH&S Australia.